 Traditional lenders usually require businesses to be established — often at least two years old — with good or excellent credit.

 One alternative to fast small business loans is invoice factoring.
 Invoice factoring offers fast business funding for companies through their clients’ unpaid invoices.
-The factoring company buys the outstanding invoices, paying the business between 70 percent and 90 percent of the value quickly.
-The remaining funds get paid after the customer satisfies the invoice, minus fees.
+The factoring company buys the outstanding invoices, paying the business between 70 percent and 90 percent of the value.
+The business gets any remaining funds after customers satisfy the invoices, and the factoring company takes out fees.

-Invoice financing works similarly, but you’ll collect the invoices yourself rather than leaving it to the financing company.
+Invoice financing works similarly, but you’ll collect the invoices yourself rather than leaving them to the financing company.

 Pros